 The value of our writing

-We also cover writing for search where the ‘value’ of increasing the likelihood your audience will find your writing is clear.
+We also cover SEO writing where the ‘value’ of increasing the chances of your audience finding your writing is clear.
 Using the right search tools to tailor your writing also makes it more likely your writing will create a stronger connection with your audience.
 And just the basics of making your content damn readable?
 Well, that’s something everyone should spend more time doing.
-There’s a lot of poorly written content out there when you go looking.
-Or well-written but repetitive and formulaic content.
+Poorly written content isn’t great for anyone.

 Final words on writing (for now)